vincent-peugnet/wcms/MANUAL.md

 *readonly*

-    displaycount

-Count the number of time the page is opened is opened.
+Count the number of time the page is opened.